React App Localization and i18n: Advanced Guide

 • Compliance with local regulations: In some countries, digital goods must be offered in the local language.

-At this point, you’re likely thinking, "This must take a lot of work."
-And you are right—localization does require continuous effort.
+Now, I understand what you are thinking.
+"This must take a lot of work."
+And you are right.
+Localization requires continuous work.

-But with the right tools and mindset, it's not as difficult as it appears.
+But with the correct tools and mindset, it's not as difficult as it appears.
 And the payoff?
-It can be massive.
+It may be massive.

 What localization options can you use for React Native apps